The entire world is able to access your business the second your website goes live.

 You can dig deeper and check organic traffic sources per language and country by navigating to the Acquisition -> All Traffic -> Channels tab.
 Click on “Organic Search”, then choose “Source” as your primary dimension.

-As you can see, Google Analytics provides a wealth of information that will help you determine whether or not you should invest in international SEO.
+As you can see, Google Analytics provides all of the information you need to determine whether or not you should invest in international SEO.

-I also recommend checking the Acquisition -> Search Engine Optimization -> Landing Pages tab and adding the “Country” as a secondary dimension to see how many international visitors are landing on your pages.
+Here’s another idea: check the Acquisition -> Search Engine Optimization -> Landing Pages tab and add the “Country” as a secondary dimension to see how many international visitors are landing on your pages.

 This information will help you ascertain whether or not your website is ready to take on the international stage.

-Google may be the most popular search engine in the Western World, but studies reveal that certain countries prefer their own search engines:
+Google may be the most popular worldwide with nearly 90% of the total market share, but data shows certain countries prefer other search engines:

 It is extremely important to find out what the most popular search engine is in the country that you are targeting with international SEO.